letolabs/the-little-cloud-foundry-book/en/cf.md

 Perl support has been added by ActiveState, but has not yet been upstreamed into the open source project.

+.NET support was added by IronFoundry, but it is currently a fork of Cloud Foundry.

 Frameworks supported: Rails, Spring, etc..

 Python and Perl supported in forks but not yet upstreamed.